BACK

 Hi [Client Name],

-We’d love your honest feedback on [project/milestone].
-Your insights help us improve and serve you better.
-Thank you!
+We'd love your honest feedback on [project/milestone].
+Your perspective helps us improve and serve you better.

 Hi [Client Name],

-We’re sorry about [issue].
-Here’s what happened, our proposed fix, and next steps.
-We’re committed to making this right.
+We're sorry about [issue].
+Here's what happened, what we're doing to fix it, and the next steps.
+We're committed to making this right.

 Final Note

-Delight is not a one-time act—it’s a system.
-When every team member owns the client experience, advocacy and referrals follow naturally.
-Review and evolve this playbook regularly to keep your agency’s standards high.
+Delight isn't a one-time gesture.
+It's a system.
+When every team member owns the client experience, advocacy and referrals happen naturally.
+Review this playbook regularly.
+Keep raising the bar.

 More